andyhoang7/Fruit_Catchers/ReadMe.md

 Describe any challenges encountered while building the app.
 - Make the second character move with a new set of keys.
 - Add music background with play/pause options.
-- Score tables for each character with total point scored and highest scores.
+- Score tables for each character with total points scored and highest scores.
 - Count down timer per game.
 - Reset game option.
 - Make game obstacles and fruits reappear randomly upon colliding.